jlavezzo/ShoeboxFamilyPhotos/README.md

 A project to program a self-hosted photo sharing site for the front and back of all the photos in Grandma's shoebox of pictures.

 Features to include:
  * Add accounts for all family members.
-Everyone can add their own photos and view each others.
+Everyone can add their own photos and view each other's.
  * Identifying people in pictures and associating them with a family tree or kinship chart
  * Store the front and back of scanned photos together to preserve hand written notes
  * Adding event names to photos to organize them ("Tiyamike's 14th Birthday", "Julie and Chen's Wedding")